Disentangled Representation Learning for Parametric Partial Differential Equations: DisentangO

-Note that in the first objective of \eqref{eqn:goal1}, one is interested in finding the solution operator $\mcG^{\eta}$ under a supervised setting, in the form of function-to-function mappings, for all (hidden) parameters $\bb^\eta$ in the range of interest; while in the second objective of \eqref{eqn:goal2}, the goal is to construct a vector-to-vector mapping from $\theta^\eta$ to $\tilde{\zb}^\eta$, which is unsupervised due to the hidden physics nature.
-We propose to employ variational autoencoder (VAE) \citep{kingma2013auto} as the representation learning approach for the second objective, and a meta-learned NO architecture as a universal solution operator for the first objective.
-The key is to pair these architectures as a hierarchical neural operator, which simultaneously solves both forward and inverse modeling problems.
+\YY{The first objective learns the forward operator $\mcG[\cdot;\theta^\eta]$ in a supervised fashion, in the form of function-to-function mappings, for all (hidden) parameters $\bb^\eta$ in the range of interest; while the second objective learns the vector-to-vector mapping from $\theta^\eta$ to $\tilde{\zb}^\eta$, which is unsupervised due to the hidden physics nature.
+We propose to employ a variational autoencoder (VAE) \citep{kingma2013auto} as the representation learning approach for the second objective, and a meta-learned NO architecture as a universal solution operator for the first objective\footnote{Note that tasks differ in the PDE coefficients (the physical parameters $b^\eta$) and correspondingly the NO parameter $\theta^\eta$, not in the NO architecture or its input-output structure.}.
+The key is to pair these architectures as a hyper-neural operator, which simultaneously solves both forward and inverse problems.
+Although the proposed strategy is generic and thus applicable to other multi-task neural operator architectures, to provide a universal architecture of $\mcG$ for different tasks, we adopt a meta-learning strategy following the meta-learned neural operator (MetaNO) \citep{zhang2023metano}.
+MetaNO is developed based on the implicit Fourier neural operator (IFNO), a PDE solution operator with a relatively small number of trainable parameters \citep{you2022learning}.
+In MetaNO, task-wise adaptation is applied only to the trainable parameters in the first layer of the NO, whereas all other parameters are shared across tasks.
+For an $L$-layer MetaNO, we write:

+where $\mcP$, $\mcQ$ are shallow-layer MLPs that map a low-dimensional vector to a high-dimensional vector and vice versa, parameterized by $\theta^\eta_P$ and $\theta_Q$, respectively.
+Each intermediate layer, $\mcJ$, is constructed as a mimetic of a fixed-point iteration step and parameterized by $\theta_J$.
+Supported by the universal approximator analysis \citep{zhang2023metano}, different PDEs share common iterative ($\theta_J$) and projection ($\theta_Q$) parameters, with all the information about parameter $\bb$ encoded in the task-wise lifting parameters $\theta^\eta_P$.
+Hence, to provide an inverse map from the task-wise NO parameter $\theta^\eta$ to the key features of the PDE parameters, $\tilde{\zb}^\eta$, one can construct $\mcH$ as the mapping from $\theta^\eta_P$ to $\tilde{\zb}^\eta$ using a neural network architecture.
+In this work, we employ a standard MLP:

+since all other NO parameters are invariant to the change of $\bb$.
+This construction substantially reduces the degrees of freedom in $\theta^\eta$, making the invertibility assumption in the next section feasible.
+To simplify notation, we use $\theta^\eta$ to denote $\theta^\eta_P$ in the subsequent discussion.
+An overview of the forward and inverse operator architecture is provided in Figure~\ref{fig:architecture}.}

-We now define the learning architecture.
+\YY{We now define the learning objective.
 The overall objective is to maximize the log data likelihood: